 Engage is a strategic investor that invests in companies selected for the Engage Go-To-Market Program.
 Engage deploys both capital and enterprise expertise to help startups breakthrough corporate barriers and operate at full speed.

 Engage is changing corporate innovation and venture capital by introducing a collaborative venture investment model for corporations.
-Our partners are AT&T, Chick-fil-A, Cox Enterprises, Delta Air Lines, Georgia-Pacific, Georgia Power Foundation, Georgia Tech, Goldman Sachs, Intercontinental Exchange (ICE), The Home Depot, Invesco, Invest Georgia, Tech Square Ventures, and UPS.
+Our partners are Chick-fil-A, The Coca-Cola Company, Cox Enterprises, Delta Air Lines, Georgia-Pacific, Georgia Power Foundation, Georgia Tech, Goldman Sachs, The Home Depot, Honeywell Connected Enterprise, Intercontinental Exchange (ICE), Inspire Brands, Invesco, Invest Georgia, Tech Square Ventures, UPS, and Wellstar Health System.

 The Engage fund is managed by Tech Square Ventures.